aimenabdulaziz/Kevin-Bacon-Game/README.md

 The game is implemented in such a way that it handles numerous edge cases.

 This project was done as an assignment for Dartmouth’s Computer Science course.
-If you are a professor teaching this course and would like me to make the repository private, please reach out to me at [here](mailto:aimenaabdulaziz@gmail.com).
+If you are a professor teaching this course and would like me to make the repository private, please reach out to me [here](mailto:aimenaabdulaziz@gmail.com).
 Thanks!

 Enjoy the game :)